DDCCOE/docker-doc/dev/build_docker_from_source_code.md

 4. golang.org could bot be accessed outside the company

 	This is China firewall problem, please use VPN to work around it.
 We may need use -x option for curl https proxy in Dockerfile.

+	Or you can manage download go source code from mirror website, and uses ADD and RUN commands in Dockerfile like workaround 3 above.